Nova Scotia Health Authority: History

 The authority received a $843,530 grant from the Public Health Agency of Canada's Immunization Partnership Fund to implement Nova Scotia's Enhanced Immunization Access Project.
 Between December 2019 and May 2020, parents of children born in 2011 were surveyed to collect up-to-date immunization records.

-On September 1st, 2021, the newly elected provincial government undertook wholesale changes in the NS Health Authority.
+On September 1, 2021, the newly elected provincial government undertook wholesale changes in the NS Health Authority.
 The CEO and volunteer board members were released from their duties.
 An interim CEO was appointed.
 Karen Oldfield, newly appointed interim CEO, previously was the senior executive at the Halifax Ports Corporation.

+The health authority has a history of medical professional misconduct scandals in Nova Scotia.